apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dutch anti-Islam populist Geert Wilders abandons PM bid**
+**Russia election: Stage-managed vote will give Putin another term**

-You can read more about it [here](https://www.bbc.com/news/world-europe-68557036).
+You can read more about it [here](https://www.bbc.com/news/world-europe-68543919).

 ## Requirements
 - Python 3.8